-The balance sheet tells us the amount of capital deployed in the business, the income and cash flow statements tell us how much they are earning off that capital.
+The balance sheet tells us the amount of capital deployed in the business, and the income and cash flow statements tell us how much they are earning off that capital.
 (Business Moat:- The dhandho Investor Chapter 9)

 So If a chipotle, store costs $700,000 to open and it generates $250,000 a year in free cash flow, it’s a damn good business.
 Every three years it can take that cash flow and open another chipotle. when it starts franchising, the return on invested capital is exponentially higher.

 throughout history, kings have caught to build heavily fortified castles with ever-widening and deeper moats.
-At the same time, the marauding invaders continued to attack unabated and have endlessly improved the tools, techniques, and armies at their disposal to capture these prize castles, it is virtually a law of nature that no matter how ell fortified and defended a castle is, no matter how wide or deep its moat, eventually it is going to full to the Marauding invaders.
+At the same time, the marauding invaders continued to attack unabated and endlessly improved the tools, techniques, and armies at their disposal to capture these prize castles, it is virtually a law of nature that no matter how well fortified and defended a castle is, no matter how wide or deep its moat, eventually it is going to full to the Marauding invaders.

 then the author talks about the narrow and nonexistent moats